-Please thoroughly read the information below.
+Please read the information below and all the other documents.
 This important information outlines the risks involved while traveling to and from and staying at a backcountry yurt.
 It is best practice to provide a copy to everyone in your party, particularly of the yurt code and maps.

 You will receive your yurt code in a reservation confirmation email two weeks prior to your reservation date and again one day prior to your reservation date.
-If you make a reservation and do not receive a confirmation email, please first check your junk folder, then contact IDPR by calling 888-922-6743 no less than 48 hours in advance of your arrival.
+If you make a reservation and do not receive a confirmation email, please contact the Idaho City Backcountry Yurt Ranger, Zane Patterson, at zane.patterson@idpr.idaho.gov or (208) 514-2418.